-MainPointe Agreement covering Nexafed products
+MainPointe Agreement covering Nexafed products and assignment thereof to AD Pharma

 In March 2017, we and MainPointe entered into the MainPointe Agreement, pursuant to which we granted MainPointe an exclusive license to our Impede technology to commercialize both of our Nexafed and Nexafed Sinus Pressure + Pain product ("Nexafed products") in the U.S. and Canada.
 We also conveyed to MainPointe our existing inventory and equipment relating to our Nexafed products.
 MainPointe is responsible for all development, manufacturing and commercialization activities with respect to products covered by the Agreement.